Barcroft–South Fairlington Line

-The Barcroft–South Fairlington Line, designated as Route 22A, or Route 22F, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Ballston–MU station of the Orange and Silver lines of the Washington Metro (22A, 22C) or Skyline City (22F) and Pentagon station of the Yellow and Blue lines of the Washington Metro.
+The Barcroft–South Fairlington Line, designated as Route 22A, or Route 22F, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Ballston–MU station of the Orange and Silver lines of the Washington Metro (22A, 22C) or Skyline City (22F) and Pentagon station of the Yellow and Blue lines of the Washington Metro until its discontinuance on June 29, 2025 when it was replaced by the A71.

-The 22 Line trips are roughly 20 minutes during peak hours, 30 minutes during off peak, and 60 minutes on weekends.
-This line provides service to Ballston or Skyline City and the Pentagon Transit Center from the neighborhoods of Arlington County, Fairfax County and Alexandria.
+The 22 Line trips were roughly 20 minutes during peak hours, 30 minutes during off peak, and 60 minutes on weekends.
+This line provided service to Ballston or Skyline City and the Pentagon Transit Center from the neighborhoods of Arlington County, Fairfax County and Alexandria.

 Route description and service

-The 22A, 22C, and 22F operate from Four Mile Run Division on various schedules.
-The 22A only operates during off peak hours and weekends through Pentagon City, while the 22C and 22F only operate during rush hours.
-The 22C and 22F do not serve the neighborhood of Parkfairfax nor Pentagon City station, although 22F runs on a one way route, mornings to Pentagon Station and afternoons to Skyline City.
-The 22A and 22C run through the neighborhoods of Buckingham, Alcova Park, Barcroft, and Fairlington between terminals.
+The 22A, 22C, and 22F operated from Four Mile Run Division on various schedules.
+The 22A only operated during off peak hours and weekends through Pentagon City, while the 22C and 22F only operated during rush hours.
+The 22C and 22F didn't serve the neighborhood of Parkfairfax nor Pentagon City station, although 22F ran on a one way route, mornings to Pentagon Station and afternoons to Skyline City.
+The 22A and 22C ran through the neighborhoods of Buckingham, Alcova Park, Barcroft, and Fairlington between terminals.
 22F serves the neighborhoods of Stonegate and Fort Ward, before joining the other lines at Fairlington.

 History

 The line was formerly known for two lines.
-It was known as "Walker Chapel–Pentagon Line", from 1979 all the way up to December 29, 2003, and "Pentagon–Army-Navy Drive–Shirley Park Line" for the first Route 22B, from December 29, 2003 all the way up to June 28, 2009.
+It was known as "Walker Chapel–Pentagon Line", from 1979 all the way up to December 29, 2003, and "Pentagon–Army-Navy Drive–Shirley Park Line" for the first Route 22B, from December 29, 2003, all the way up to June 28, 2009.
 The full former line was renamed the "Barcroft–South Fairlington Line".